 Tap the cancel (x) or done (check mark) buttons to discard or save your work, respectively, or use the 〈 and 〉 buttons to save your work and continue annotating on a nearby page.
 Tap the undo button or tap and hold for redo if you make a mistake.
-The Snapshots (clock icon) and Ruler tools are discussed in depth later in this section.
+Layers and the Ruler tool are both discussed in depth later in this section.